octoshrimpy/chromaforge/gameplay/traveling/readme.md

 _Travelling will require skill checks by players_

-Skill checks are determined by rolling 1d6 per skill check required. players can roll this.
+Skill checks are determined by rolling 1d6 per skill check required. players can roll this. everyone needs to have a roll.

 ## rolling for what checks to use while travelling